Skip to content

 static IP

-The preference is to allocate IP addresses based on DHCP reservations.
-If you choose to assign a static IP, this can be done via the method below.
+The preference is to hand out the allocation of IP addresses based on DHCP reservations, if it is decided to grant a static IP this can be done via the method below.

 nano /etc/dhcpcd.conf